-Our tutors are all experienced professional artists and teachers.
+Our tutors are all experienced professional players and teachers.

 Rebecca Austen-Brown (Junior Day)